 - Quick Links?

 The outbreaks in poultry have seriously impacted livelihoods, the economy and international trade in affected countries.
 Other avian influenza A H5 subtype viruses have also resulted in both outbreaks in poultry and human infections.
 In , human infections with A H7N9 virus were reported for the first time in China.
-Since then, the virus has spread in the poultry population across the country and resulted in over reported human cases and many human deaths.
+Since then, the virus has spread in the poultry population across the country and resulted in over reported human cases and many human deaths.enter site

 Information on Avian Influenza